MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L01_Create_an_app.md

 ---
 lab:
-    title: 'Lab: Creating an app'
+    title: 'Lab 2.1: Creating an app'
     module: 'Module 2: Work with the Common Data Service'
 ---